W. E. Shewell-Cooper: Family and career

+In 1964, Shewell-Cooper was appointed a Commander of the Order of Agricultural Merit by the French Government and given an award.
+The honour is the highest to be given by the French Government to a horticulturist.

 Arkley Manor

 In 1960, Sir John Laing suggested that Shewell-Cooper move to Arkley Manor; this was his home until his death in 1982.

 Legacy

 Ramsay Shewell-Cooper, who died in 2016, continued to promote his father's no-dig gardening approach and, as of 2008, a demonstration plot was to be seen at Capel Manor College in Enfield, in conjunction with the Good Gardeners' Association.